 What’s the role of a Little Kickers franchisee?

-Mainly home-based, a Little Kickers franchisee has a number of roles, including completing all necessary business admin and marketing the classes.
+Mainly a home-based franchise, a Little Kickers franchisee has a number of roles, including completing all necessary business admin and marketing the classes in their franchise territory.
 They must also recruit, train and manage a team of coaches, who deliver the classes.
 Sometimes, franchisees will also coach classes themselves.

-What experience and skills do I need to become a Little Kickers franchisee?
+What experience and skills do I need to become a Little Kickers franchise owner?

 Little Kickers states that no specific experience is required to benefit from this exciting opportunity, although a love of children and an interest in sport is beneficial.

-However, there are certain attributes they look for in potential candidates.
-These include enthusiasm, resilience, an ability to communicate well and good admin skills.
+However, it could be the perfect franchise if you are enthusiastic, resilient, can communicate well and possess good admin skills.
 Franchisees must also be physically fit and able to follow a tried and tested system of doing business under the umbrella of the Little Kickers brand name.

 What initial and ongoing training and support do Little Kickers franchisees receive?

 Initial training equips you with everything you need to know about becoming a successful Little Kickers franchisee.
 It comprises three days of desk based instruction, one day of telephone training and one day of practical training.

 Once up and running, franchisees also benefit from regular coaching masterclasses, business health checks and new product training.

 Little Kickers says it has developed a world-class operational infrastructure to support its network of franchisees.
-Its head office team can assist in areas such as coaching, IT, finance, marketing and health and safety if necessary and organise regular franchisee forum events.
+Its head office team can assist in areas such as business advice, coaching, IT, finance, marketing and health and safety if necessary and organise regular franchisee forum events.

-Does Little Kickers charge ongoing franchisee fees on top of the initial investment?
+Does Little Kickers charge an ongoing franchise fee on top of the initial investment?